 2026 Transcription Accuracy Benchmarks: Top Performers

-Independent benchmarks in 2026 tested the leading AI transcription models on standardized datasets (LibriSpeech, TED-LIUM, Common Voice) and real-world audio samples (meetings, podcasts, interviews, lectures).
+Independent benchmarks in 2026 tested the leading AI models on standardized datasets (LibriSpeech, TED-LIUM, Common Voice) and real-world samples (meetings, podcasts, interviews, lectures).

 Best Overall Accuracy (English, Clear Audio)